Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 Bag drop counter timings

 Bag drop counters open 3 hours before international departures and 2 hours before domestic flights.
-Counters close 60 minutes before domestic and 75 minutes before international departure.
-Late arrivals — even with web check-in completed — face automatic re-booking on the next available flight with no refund.
+Since 1 June 2026 they close 60 minutes before departure on domestic and international flights, except international departures from Delhi, where the cut-off is 75 minutes.
+Late arrivals, even with web check-in completed, face automatic re-booking on the next available flight with no refund.

 Common Customer Questions: 25 Real Baggage Scenarios

-We compiled the 25 most-asked questions from our customer service logs across 14,000+ Air India Express bookings between October 2024 and April 2026.
+Below are 25 commonly asked baggage questions from Air India Express travellers.
 These cover edge cases the official FAQ often misses.

 Hand baggage only and ticket flexibility

-1. Can I buy a Hand Baggage Only ticket?
-Yes — Xpress Lite functions as the hand-baggage-only fare with 7 kg cabin + 1 personal item only.
+- Can I buy a Hand Baggage Only ticket?
+Yes.
+Xpress Lite functions as the hand-baggage-only fare with 7 kg cabin plus 1 personal item only.

-2. Can I add baggage after booking online?
-Yes, up to 4 hours before departure via “Manage Booking” — saves 30-50% versus airport.
+- Can I add baggage after booking online?
+Yes, up to 4 hours before departure via “Manage Booking,” which costs less than the airport counter rate.

 Special items and odd-shaped luggage

-1. Can I carry a helmet in cabin?
-Subject to airport discretion — Mumbai and Delhi typically allow, Cochin often doesn’t.
+- Can I carry a helmet in cabin?
+Subject to airport discretion and it varies by station.
 Safer as checked.

-2. Are pickles and homemade food allowed?
+- Are pickles and homemade food allowed?
 Yes, sealed and in checked baggage.
-Cabin pickles must respect 100ml liquid rule.
+Cabin pickles must respect the 100ml liquid rule.

 Medical, infant, and mobility items

-1. Are insulin and medications cabin-allowed?
+- Are insulin and medications cabin-allowed?
 Yes, with prescription.
-Exempt from 100ml liquid rule.
+Exempt from the 100ml liquid rule.

-2. Is breast milk allowed past liquid limits?
-Yes — frozen or refrigerated, no quantity limit.
+- Is breast milk allowed past liquid limits?
+Yes, frozen or refrigerated, no quantity limit.

 Kitchen items, alcohol, and prohibited goods

-4. Are e-cigarettes and vapes allowed?
+- Are e-cigarettes and vapes allowed?
 Banned in checked baggage.
-Cabin-only with airline approval — frequently refused.
+Cabin-only with airline approval, and frequently refused.

 Power banks, batteries, and connections

-2. Can I check in for both connecting flights at origin?
-Yes, on single-PNR Express + Air India bookings — baggage tagged to final destination.
+- Can I check in for both connecting flights at origin?
+Yes, on single-PNR Express plus Air India bookings, with baggage tagged to final destination.

-3. Will baggage transfer if I have separate tickets?
-No — you must re-claim and re-check at the connecting airport.
+- Will baggage transfer if I have separate tickets?
+No. You must re-claim and re-check at the connecting airport.

 FAQs: Air India Express Baggage Policy 2026